danielyule/hearthbreaker/readme.md

 ###Fireplace
 Jerome Leclanche is attempting to reverse engineer the xml format for the cards associated with Hearthstone and build an engine based on that.
-His work can be found on [Fireplace GutHub page](https://github.com/jleclanche/fireplace)
+His work can be found on [Fireplace GitHub page](https://github.com/jleclanche/fireplace)

 ###Soot
 [Soot](https://github.com/Mischanix/soot) is a slightly out of date Clojure implementation of all cards in Hearthstone.
 It's not clear how well the